CUB-Geomicrobiology/assignment-latest-greatest/README.md

 ## Assignment

 1. Follow the instructions in the [`latest_greatest.md`](latest_greatest.md) to complete the assignment.
-2. Submit your assignment to the `review` branch for review by one of your teammates (see tutorial video for details) by the L&G draft deadline (see [schedule](https://2017-geomicrobiology.github.io/schedule/)).
+2. Submit your assignment to the `review` branch for review by one of your teammates by the L&G draft deadline (see [schedule](https://2017-geomicrobiology.github.io/schedule/)).
 3. Review the draft of one of your teammates by the peer review deadline.
 4. Revise your L&G based on your teammate's review.
 5. Submit to the `submit` branch by the L&G revised final deadline.